Tag: Advent

 We see same that same grace in 2 Chronicles.
 The people were celebrating Passover wrongly (they were ritually unclean).
 Yet, instead of condemnation, there was grace.
 In this case, the grace was after some affliction, but one can infer that the affliction was a result of not doing things as required.
 Yet, instead of being cast out, they celebrate with , praising God.
 So much joy poured out into doubling the celebration!

 The experience of this kind of joy can only come through the awareness of just how much grace God gives.
 No matter how much grace God may pour out, the passages makes it clear, their hearts turned toward God first before they received grace and/or were healed.
-God called them first, yet, God’s , grace, love and doesn’t show up until they turn to God with repentant hearts.
+God called them first, yet, God’s , grace, and healing doesn’t show up until they turn to God with repentant hearts.

 Note also that while the people’s hearts may have been turned to God, there was still a need for intercession by others.
 This is important to grasp.
 We all need others to intercede for us.

-From our perspective, the Jewish people were just minding their own business, where they were.
+From our , the Jewish people were just minding their own business, where they were.
 They were trying within their contest to fit into the world around them.
 In fact, much of their problem was indeed that they were successful in fitting into the world around them, so much so, that they wandered away from God.

 1) Do you struggle with fitting into the world around you?
-Do you struggle fitting into what you think is the or world?
+Do you struggle fitting into what you think is the or Christian world?

 2) Why is understanding one’s starting point essential to feeling joy?